MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 `pin_init_lock` is something that implements [PinInit](https://github.com/MarcusGrass/linux/blob/8e8c948133ca1a0cbf8f8add191daa739a193d99/rust/kernel/init.rs#L838),
 the most important function of which is `__pinned_init(self, slot: *mut T)`
 which takes uninitialized memory that fits a `T` and initializes the variable there.
+What pinning is, why it's necessary, and how to use it properly I won't get into, people have explained it significantly better than I ever could [Without boats](https://without.boats/blog/pin/) for example.
+For this purpose, `PinInit` could be thought of as a function looking for some memory to place its value.

 For reasons that will become clearer later, the `mutex` will be initialized into static memory.